Seneca-ICTOER/OPS445/docs/A-Labs/lab1.md

 Before moving on to the next step make sure you identify any and all errors in "lab1a.py".
 When the check script tells you everything is "ok", you may proceed to the next step.

-## Investigation 4 - exploring Python's built-in Data Objects
+## Investigation 4 - Exploring Python's Built-in Data Objects

 In Python, a data object is used to store data for use later in the program.
 This data can be a string, integer, decimal number, characters, etc. We will only be covering string and integer objects in this lab.
 You will learn and use other Python built-in data object types in future labs.